I'm Ready (Sam Smith and Demi Lovato song)

-"I'm Ready" is a song by British singer Sam Smith and American singer Demi Lovato, released through Capitol Records on 16 April 2020.
+"I'm Ready" is a song by the English singer Sam Smith and American singer Demi Lovato, released through Capitol Records on 16 April 2020.
 Smith and Lovato cowrote "I'm Ready" with Savan Kotecha, Peter Svensson, and the song's producer, Ilya Salmanzadeh.
 It reached the top 10 in Lebanon and the top 40 in the United States, United Kingdom, and 14 additional countries.
 The song appears on Smith's third studio album Love Goes (2020) and on the expanded edition of Lovato's seventh studio album Dancing with the Devil... the Art of Starting Over.

 Background and release

 In an interview, Smith shared that they "grew up listening to" and "singing" Lovato's music, calling them an "incredible talent" and "everything [they stand] for as a human being".
 Thus, they revealed that they had been "training" for the moment to collaborate with Lovato for a long time.
 Smith also said that they had already been in contact as a friend to Lovato for years, and Lovato was invited to the studio by their mutual songwriter Savan Kotecha, which is what led to the collaboration happening.

 On 9 April, Smith shared a polaroid of Smith and Lovato in the studio, captioned with "S + D 4 EVA".
 Smith also teased the duet on social media, tweeting "YOU READY" and tagging Lovato with a GIF that displays Smith and Lovato's initials; Lovato responded with "I'M READY".
 On 13 April, Smith and Lovato announced the title of the duet and its release date.
 During an interview with Popbuzz, Smith confirmed that "I'm Ready" was being released in promotion of their upcoming third album but might not appear on the final track listing.